MizaGBF/GBFAP/readme.md

 # Front-End
 There are two pages:
 - The main page, `index.html`.
-- The demo page, `demo.html`, for developers intereted in integrating the player in another page.
+- The demo page, `demo.html`, for developers interested in integrating the player in another page.

 `index.html` is using assets and codes from [GBFML](https://github.com/MizaGBF/GBFML).